dikasvieln/interactive-petcafe/README.md

 ### Step 1

-Begin by cloning this repository to your machine, and installing all Composer & NPM dependencies.
+Begin by cloning this repository to your machine, and installing all NPM dependencies.

 ```bash
 git clone git@github.com:AmDika/interactive-petcafe